merenlab/anvio/anvio/docs/programs/anvi-setup-kegg-kofams.md

 But the trade-off to this is that the default KEGG data version is tied to an anvi'o release, and it will not always include the most up-to-date information from KEGG.
 Luckily, for those who want the most updated version of KEGG, you can still use this program to generate the KEGG data directory by downloading directly from KEGG (see 'Generating an anvi'o compatible KEGG data directory from scratch' below).

 {:.warning}
-BRITE hierarchy data is not included in the default KEGG archive for anvi'o `v7` and can only be set up in this version by downloading directly from KEGG.
+BRITE hierarchy data is not included in the default KEGG snapshot for anvi'o `v7`.
+Starting from the `v7.1-dev` version of anvi'o, there is a new default KEGG snapshot including BRITE information.
+This data can also be set up by using the option to download directly from KEGG in `v7.1-dev` or later.

 ### How to set up KEGG data in a non-default location